jeremytammik/forgefader/README.md

 [Q@21:42 PM] Thank you for the info!
 I assume these approaches would offer multiple advantages: (i) more efficient (ii) easier to set up and use (iii) more fool- and future-proof.
 Do you agree?

-[A@21:43 PM] Probably better to use the high level hit testing APIs instead of messing with internal mesh representation directly... i.e. avoid doing fragile stuff like `this.viewer.impl.getRenderProxy(this.viewer.model, fragId)`
+[A@21:43 PM] Probably better to use the high level hit testing APIs instead of messing with internal mesh representation directly... i.e. avoid doing fragile stuff like `this.viewer.impl.getRenderProxy(this.viewer.model, fragId)`.

 In summary, please ignore the interesting solution I present above and use the built-in viewer functionality instead.